rajashekarkasturi/CppProgramming/Cpp11/Concurrency/ProcessThreads.md

 Solution: Cpp gives hardware concurrency std::thread::hardware_concurrency givees the indication of how many threads can be truly running concurrently for the program.

+*Avoiding Deadlock*
+1. Prefer locking single mutex.
+2. Avoid locking a mutex and then calling a user provided function.
+3. Use std::lock() to lock more than one mutex.
+4. Lock the mutex in same order.

+# Unique Lock